 Day 2: Machu Picchu Guided Tour, Return to Cusco (Train + Van)

-After the guided visit, you’ll have free time to enjoy the surroundings.
-If you booked extra tickets in advance (Huayna Picchu or Machu Picchu Mountain), this is when you do them.
-Later, we return to Aguas Calientes, and in the afternoon, you’ll board the Expedition train to Ollantaytambo, where our team will be waiting with a comfortable van transfer back to Cusco.
+After the guided tour, you’ll have time to take photos and enjoy the setting at your own pace.
+If you booked extra tickets in advance, this is also when you can hike Huayna Picchu or Machu Picchu Mountain.
+Later, take the included bus back down to Aguas Calientes and enjoy a more comfortable journey back with the Expedition train to Ollantaytambo, where our team will meet you for the van transfer to Cusco.

 - Machu Picchu guided time: 2–3 hours